WebAssembly Fantasy Consoles

 MicroW8

 MicroW8 7 is less limited than WASM-4.
-However, I have found its web runtime to be less convenient for development.
+However, I have found its web runtime not to be as convenient for development.

 The initial motivation behind MicroW8 was to explore whether there was a way to make WebAssembly viable for size-coding.
 8